 The Spirit were part of a major commitment, on Garber’s behalf, to restore the image and economic viability of the downtown region of Saginaw.
 The team’s arrival helped lay the ground work for the renovations to The Dow Event Center, The Temple Theatre, Morley Plaza, the Garber Automotive Group corporate offices and the Saginaw river front, to name a few.

 Since 2002, the Spirit have seen 58 players drafted by NHL teams, including 1st Round picks Cole Perfetti (2020 NHL draft, 10th overall – Winnipeg) and Matt Corrente (2006 NHL draft, 30th overall- New Jersey).
-Twenty-two of these players went on to play at least one game in the NHL with nine of them currently on NHL rosters, including Vincent Trocheck (Carolina), Filip Hronek (Detroit), TJ Brodie (Toronto) and Brandon Saad (Colorado).
+Twenty-two of these players went on to play at least one game in the NHL with nine of them currently on NHL rosters, including Vincent Trocheck (Carolina), Filip Hronek (Detroit), TJ Brodie (Toronto) and Brandon Saad (St. Louis).
 The Spirit have also produced a plethora of players who have gone on to play pro hockey at various minor pro leagues across North America, as well as the elite leagues in Europe and Russia.
 For a complete list of Spirit alumni still actively playing, click HERE.

 The Spirit and historic events have been synonymous since their arrival to Saginaw in 2002.
 A brief look back in history is highlighted by the 2007 OHL All-Star Game & Skills Competition taking place at the Dow Event Center, marking the first time this event took place in an American city.
 The two-day, elite level talent-showcase was brimming with future NHL Superstars.
 Steven Stamkos, John Tavares, and Patrick Kane were among the many skaters that descended upon Saginaw to put their skills on full display at The Dow.